‘Good’ customer experience (CX) just doesn’t cut it for companies today.

 The “ability to develop the necessary capabilities to design, deliver, and monitor the customer experience” was marketing leaders’ top CX-related challenge, per the August 2019 CMO Survey.

 This used to be a legitimate excuse for enterprise CMOs.
 That’s simply no longer the case.

 Why?
-Because they can now improve all critical components of their programs with a pure-play customer data platform (CDP) as their foundational marketing technology.
+Because they can now improve all critical components of their programs with a pure-play customer data platform (CDP) as their foundational business technology.

 Pure-play CDPs were explicitly designed to solve for three distinct CX challenges: